ChanchalVe/RoleReady-AI/README.md

 - Protected interview routes require a valid, non-blacklisted token
 - Report fetch by ID checks ownership (`user: req.user.id`)
 - Secrets loaded from environment variables via `dotenv`

-### Recommended production practices

-- `.env` files are gitignored in `Backend/`, but secrets must never be committed
-- Use secure cookie settings and HTTPS when deploying to production
-- Keep authentication and authorization checks enabled for protected application resources
-- Add production-grade monitoring and validation as the application evolves
-- Expand automated testing as the application evolves

----

-## Future Improvements

-These are suggested enhancements and are **not** currently implemented:

-- Live or turn-based mock interview sessions with answer evaluation
-- Voice/audio-based interview practice
-- Expanded AI resilience and model fallback strategies
-- Support for DOCX resume parsing
-- Additional resume and profile input options
-- Enhanced user feedback and account controls
-- Interview analytics and progress tracking over time
-- Deployment configuration (Docker, CI/CD, production CORS/origin setup)
-- Expanded automated testing and API documentation tooling (OpenAPI/Swagger)
-- Accessibility and production security enhancements

 ---

 ## Challenges / Engineering Highlights